pbw20/academic-kickstart/content/people/PI.md

 # Date this page was created.
 date = "2018-03-02"
 # Person name title.
-title = "Group Leader: Philippe B. Wilson"
+title = "Group Leader: Dr Philippe B. Wilson"
 # Project summary to display on homepage.
 summary = "Philippe is a Lecturer in Biological Chemistry and Chemical Analysis at De Montfort University, Leicester.
 His research interests include computational enzymology, theoretical chemistry, computational bioanalysis, and cheminformatics.
 He is a Member of the Royal Society of Chemistry, and Royal Society of Biology, and a Fellow of the Higher Education Academy, and Linnean Society of London.
 In 2018 he was named in the prestigious Forbes Magazine 30 Under 30 Listing in Science & Healthcare, Europe."
 # (relative to static/img/ folder).